ackleymi/examples/README.md

 ### Running the Examples

-Following installation, the examples can be found in `./bin`.
-The examples are meant to be run in pairs- the TradeClient as a client of either the Executor or OrderMatch.
-By default, the examples will load the default configurations named after the example apps provided in the `config/` root directory.  <i>i.e.</i>, running `./bin/tradeclient` will load the `config/tradeclient.cfg` configuration.
-Each example can be run with a custom configuration as a command line argument (`./bin/tradeclient my_trade_client.cfg`).
+Following installation, the example binary can be found in `./bin`.
+The examples are meant to be run in pairs- the TradeClient as a client of either the Executor or OrderMatcher.
+By default, the examples will load the default configurations named after the example apps provided in the `config/` root directory.  <i>i.e.</i>, running `./bin/qf tradeclient` will load the `config/tradeclient.cfg` configuration.
+Each example can be run with a custom configuration as a command line argument (`./bin/qf tradeclient my_trade_client.cfg`).

 ### Licensing